Port of Hastings Development Authority: Controversy over management and development of the port

 The management and development of the port of Hastings has been a controversial State and local issue for some years.

-In 2010 before the creation of the Port of Hastings Development Authority, the former Brumby Labor Government conferred responsibility for management and development of the port of Hastings on the Port of Melbourne Corporation at the same time abolishing the former Port of Hastings Corporation, the agency which had previously managed the port for some years.
+In 2010 before the creation of the Port of Hastings Corporation, the former Brumby Labor Government conferred responsibility for management and development of the port of Hastings on the Port of Melbourne Corporation at the same time abolishing the former Port of Hastings Corporation, the agency which had previously managed the port for some years.
 The "port corporations" at that time - the Port of Melbourne Corporation, the Port of Hastings Corporation and the Victorian Regional Channels Authority - were originally not included in the Government's Transport Integration Act proposal but were added later to that statute by the Transport Legislation Amendment (Ports Integration) Bill 2010 (the Ports Integration Bill).

 The Ports Integration Bill was strongly opposed in the Victorian Parliament by the Liberal and National parties, predominantly on competition grounds, and by the Greens for environmental reasons.
 The Bill was defeated in the upper house of the Victorian Parliament, the Legislative Council, but was later passed due to the use of a dispute resolution procedure under the Victorian Constitution.
 The Council originally defeated the Bill on 22 June 2010.
 However, on 24 June 2010 the Legislative Assembly referred the bill to the Dispute Resolution Committee of the Parliament.
 The Assembly returned the bill to the Council for its agreement as recommended by the Dispute Resolution Committee on 27 July 2010.
 The Legislative Council ultimately rescinded its resolution defeating the second reading of the Bill and the Bill passed on 12 August 2010.
 The Ports Integration Bill merged the Port of Melbourne Corporation and the former Port of Hastings Corporation under a rebadged Port of Melbourne Corporation banner.
 The Ports Integration Bill was ultimately proclaimed to commence on 1 September 2010.
 This formally brought the Port of Melbourne Corporation and the Victorian Regional Channels Authority within the Transport Integration Act framework on that date.

 These developments were, however, largely reversed by the Transport Legislation Amendment (Port of Hastings Development Authority Act) 2011 which created the current Port of Hastings Development Authority and took away the Port of Melbourne Corporation's responsibilities for the port.

 The port development remains a controversial issue.
 It is supported by the State Government but opposed by many others.
 A Preserve Western Port Action Group is actively contesting State government claims on economic, social and environmental grounds.
 Environmental groups are also against the proposed expansion. and the Victorian Greens.